ydumburs/unified-video-api-postman-collection/README.md

 In this collection, items enclosed in `{{ }}` are variables (e.g., `{{application_id}}`).
 You can either replace these placeholders with your own values or set them as variables in Postman.
 For more information about Postman Collection variable, visit: https://learning.postman.com/docs/sending-requests/variables/variables/#defining-collection-variables.

 ## **Authentication**
- you need to use Bearer Authentication with a JWT generated from your Application ID and Private Key.
+You need to use Bearer Authentication with a JWT generated from your Application ID and Private Key.

 JWT Generation Options:
 1. You can create a JWT using the Vonage's onlie tool: https://developer.vonage.com/en/getting-started/concepts/authentication#using-the-vonage-api-online-tool-to-generate-a-jwt.